-What is special about this holiday?
+What is special about a holiday?

-- If a man is the first man who enters the door that day – it is a good sign too.
+If a man is the first man who enters the door that day – it is a good sign too.
 And if not all people follow the tradition of sowing these days, more people would pay attention to this superstition for sure.

 Yes, Old New Year is an old holiday that survived thousands of years and has many traditions.
-So now you won’t be surprised when a bunch of kids will come to sing Old New Year’s carols or when your Ukrainian lady will smile you even more after this holiday, maybe she saw your face while fortune telling;)
+So now you won’t be surprised when a bunch of kids will come to sing carols or when your Ukrainian lady will smile you even more after this holiday, maybe she saw your face while fortune telling;)